a12910/space-map/docs/architecture/architecture-and-core-components.md

 ## Introduction

-This page provides a high-level overview of the SpaceMap architecture and its main components.
-SpaceMap is designed as a modular framework focused on reconstructing 3D tissue maps from consecutive tissue sections, particularly suitable for spatial transcriptomics and proteomics data.
+This page provides a high-level overview of the Space-map architecture and its main components.
+Space-map is designed as a modular framework focused on reconstructing 3D tissue maps from consecutive tissue sections, particularly suitable for spatial transcriptomics and proteomics data.

 For detailed component descriptions, please refer to the sub-pages:
 - [Registration System (LDDMM)](../registration/registration-system-(lddmm).md)